richsoni/www-richsoni.com/_songs/stick-like-glue.md

 composed_at: 2016-01-05
 ---

-girl you know me
+Girl you know me
-oh, for many years
+Oh, for many years
-long ago we
-let our hearts eclipse and
+Long ago we let our hearts eclipse
-ever since then its like
+And, ever since then its like

-oh, a raging under toe
+*Oh, a raging under toe*
-like oh, avalanches of snow
+*Like oh, avalanches of snow*
-like oh, our love is strong its true me and you stick like glue baby
+*Like oh, our love is strong its true*
+*Me and you, stick like glue baby*

-always care free
+Always care free
-we can just chill out for days yet it still seems like we zoomed to the moon on a rocket ship
+We can just chill out for days
+Yet it still seems
+Like we zoomed to the moon on a rocket ship

-oh, a raging under toe
+*Oh, a raging under toe*
-like oh, avalanches of snow
+*Like oh, avalanches of snow*
-like oh, our love is strong its true me and you stick like glue baby
+*Like oh, our love is strong its true*
+*Me and you, stick like glue baby*

-who says that we
-need to follow any rules
+Who says that we need to follow any rules
-one day theyll see
+One day they'll see
-that theyve been schooled by our love goin on like
+That they've been schooled by our love
+going on like

-its crazy, the way, the time keeps tick tocking by i am certain you wont disagree, our love its still, still so strong
+Its crazy, the way, the time keeps tick tocking by
+I am certain you wont disagree, our love its still, still so strong

-oh, a raging under toe
+*Oh, a raging under toe*
-like oh, avalanches of snow
+*Like oh, avalanches of snow*
-like oh, our love is strong its true me and you stick like glue baby
+*Like oh, our love is strong its true*
+*Me and you, stick like glue baby*

-oh, a raging under toe
+*Oh, a raging under toe*
-like oh, avalanches of snow
+*Like oh, avalanches of snow*
-like oh, our love is strong its true me and you stick like glue baby
+*Like oh, our love is strong its true*
+*Me and you, stick like glue baby*